Baldwin III of Jerusalem: Disposal of Edessa

 Told by a messenger of Joscelin's capture, Baldwin marched north despite his mother's manoeuvers.

 In May 1150, while the reconstruction of Gaza was still underway, news reached the kingdom of the capture of Count Joscelin II of Edessa by Nur ad-Din's troops.
 Mesud I, sultan of Rum, seized the opportunity to capture the outlying possessions of Joscelin's county.
 King Baldwin returned to Jerusalem and summoned the army with the intent of again marching north, but the vassals loyal to his mother did not respond.
 Unusually, he resorted to summoning them individually, but they still refused.
 Mayer concludes that the queen did not approve of the expedition and wished to prevent Baldwin from gaining a reputation as a political leader in the northern crusader states.
 Baldwin went anyway, that being his duty, accompanied by Humphrey II, lord of Toron, Guy I Brisebarre, lord of Beirut, and the army of Tripoli.

 Upon arrival in Antioch, Baldwin found that Mesud had gone, but Nur ad-Din had encircled the entire region of Turbessel.
 Emperor Manuel I Komnenos offered an annual income for Countess Beatrice and her family in return for the cession of the six remaining fortresses of the County of Edessa: Turbessel, Ravendan, Aintab, Duluk, Bira, and Samosata.
 Baldwin convinced the northern nobles that the fortresses could not be held against the Turks and that the Byzantine proposal should be accepted.
 In this bargain, Mayer sees the first emergence of the young king's political foresight and diplomatic ability: by selling the indefensible fortresses to the Byzantines, he ensured that the blame for their inevitable capture by the Turks would fall on Emperor Manuel I Komnenos rather than on himself.
 The Byzantines lost the fortresses within a few months, and they were divided among the Seljuks of Rum, the Artuqids, and the Zengids.

-After conferring with the nobles in Antioch, the king and Count Raymond II of Tripoli went to Turbessel to install a Byzantine garrison in the fortress and escort the Christians to safety.
+After conferring with the nobles in Antioch, Baldwin and Count Raymond II of Tripoli went to Turbessel to install a Byzantine garrison in the fortress and escort the Christians to safety.
 Nur ad-Din harassed them on their way to Aintab, where Humphrey II of Toron and the Antiochene nobleman Robert II of Sourdeval expressed confidence that they would be able to hold it if it were granted to one of them.
 Baldwin refused to renege on his agreement with the emperor and had the Byzantines installed in Aintab as well.
 They then continued their march, with the king leading the vanguard and the lord of Toron and count of Tripoli safeguarding the rear, until they reached Christian territory.
 William of Tyre reports that they were plagued by dust, thirst, and the August heat.
 Baldwin then returned to Antioch.